Virginia Tech® home

 Suit - pants / skirts:

-Tailored pants suits are appropriate for women.
+Tailored pants suits are appropriate for women's attire.
 Pants suits can be an excellent choice for site visits, particularly if the visit involves getting in and out of vehicles and/or the site is (or includes) a manufacturing plant or industrial facility.
-If you wear pants, they should be creased and tailored, not tight or flowing.
-If you are pursuing a conservative industry and are in doubt, observe well-dressed women in your industry on the job, at career fairs, at information sessions, etc.
+If you wear pants, they should be creased and tailored.
+Choose pants that flatter you, which could be narrow or wide-legged; just avoid extremes of tight or flowing.
+Professional attire pants should not fit like workout pants.
+If you are pursuing a conservative industry and are in doubt, observe standards in your industry on the job, at career fairs, at information sessions, etc.

 Skirt lengths: